Episode 14

 Now let’s go back to explore another very important component: motor planning and sequencing.
-When our children wander aimlessly seemingly not knowing what to do next, or having play that doesn’t seem purposeful (such as knocking things over, throwing everything, etc.) it could be an indication that they have challenges with motor planning and sequencing.
+When our children wander aimlessly seemingly not knowing what to do next, or having play that doesn’t seem purposeful to us (such as knocking things over, throwing everything, etc.) it could be an indication that they have challenges with motor planning and sequencing.

 Motor planning is tricky and involves three parts: